Alliance 90/The Greens: 2021–present: Return to government

-Ideology and policy
+Ideology and platform

-Alliance 90/The Greens is a centre-left, but it is also considered centrist.

-The West German Greens played a key role in the development of green politics in Europe, with their original program outlining "four principles: ecological, social, grassroots, and non-violent."
-Initially ideologically heterogenous, the party took up a position on the radical left in its early years, which were dominated by conflicts between the more left-wing "Fundi" (fundamentalist) and more moderate "Realo" (realist) factions.
+The party's main ideological trends are green politics and social liberalism.
+The party has also been described as left-libertarian, and influenced by the postmaterialist left.
+The party's political position is generally described to be centre-left; some describe the party as centrist.
+The West German Greens played a crucial role in the development of green politics in Europe, with their original program outlining "four principles: ecological, social, grassroots, and non-violent".
+Initially ideologically heterogenous, the party took up a position on the radical left in its early years, which were dominated by conflicts between the more left-wing Fundi (fundamentalist) and more moderate Realo (realist) factions.
 These conflicts became less significant as the party moved toward the political mainstream in the 1990s.

-In the 21st century, the Alliance 90/The Greens is classified as the most centrist of Germany's left-wing parties.
-The party has a more moderate approach to workers' rights or economic policy than the SPD.
-They have a similar voter base to the FDP.
-Their supporters are younger, politically centrist professionals living in cities, unmoored both from the traditional working-class voter base of the SPD and the traditional Christian voter base of the CDU.
+During the 2021 federal election, the WZB Berlin Social Science Center classified the party as the most centrist of Germany's left-wing parties.
+Annalena Baerbock campaigned from the left of the SPD, stating that the party's economic program is geared towards the "common good" while the SPD's no longer is.
+The party has a more pragmatic approach to workers' rights than the SPD.
+On the other hand, the party clearly holds positions to the left of the SPD on issues such as fiscal discipline, particularly on the debt brake, the climate transition, and property expropriation in Berlin.
 They are focusing on environmentalist and socially progressive policies.
 Emphasis is placed on mitigating climate change, reducing carbon emissions, and fostering sustainability and environmentally-friendly practices.
 They support equality, social justice, and humanitarian responses to events such as the European migrant crisis.
 Their fiscal platform is flexible and seeks to balance social, economic, and environmental interests.
 The party is strongly pro-European, advocating European federalism, and promotes wider international cooperation, including strengthening existing alliances.

 Starting from the leadership of Annalena Baerbock and Robert Habeck, commentators have observed the Greens taking a pragmatic, moderate approach to work with parties from across the political spectrum.
 Baerbock described their stances and style as a form of "radical realism" attempting to reconcile principles with practical politics.
 At the same time, the party has denounced populism and division, and placed rhetorical emphasis on optimism and cross-party cooperation.
-Accompanied by record high popularity and election results, this led some to suggest that the Greens were filling a gap in the political centre left by the declining popularity of the CDU/CSU and SPD.
+Accompanied by record high popularity and election results, this led some to suggest that the Greens were filling a gap in the political centre, which was left by the declining popularity of the CDU/CSU and SPD.